wp-plugins/bitcoin-ticker-widget/readme.txt

 Stable tag: 1.3.2
 License: GPLv2

-This will allow you to display a simple Bitcoin ticker widget that displays Bitcoin prices form 3 major Bitcoin exchanges.
+This will allow you to display a simple Bitcoin ticker widget that displays Bitcoin prices form 4 major Bitcoin exchanges.

 == Description ==
-The New and improved ticker!!!
-Now faster and more accurate than before.
+The new and improved ticker!!!
+Now faster, more accurate than before and displaying BTC China as well.

 The Bitcoin Ticker WordPress Plugin allows you to add a widget to your WordPress blog that shows you a ticker of the latest Bitcoin prices from different exchanges.

-* Gives you the option to view 3 different Bitcoin exchanges – MtGox, BTCe and BitStamp.
+* Gives you the option to view 3 different Bitcoin exchanges – MtGox, BTCe, BTC-China and BitStamp.
 * Shows you the latest Bitcoin prices on the selected exchange.
 * DIsplays a graph of the Bitcoin prices in the last 24 hours / 7 days / 30 days.
 * Displays bid, ask, low, high and volume values of selected exchange.